 Looking for the best photo editing software to make raw photo editing and fast color correction?
-Affinity Photo vs Lightroom, who will be the winner?
+Affinity Photo vs Lightroom, who will be the winner in 2021?

 Is it better to use Affinity since it is not as expensive as Lightroom editing software?
 In what cases should you use Lightroom and when it’s better to work with Affinity?
 Read the article presenting photo editing software comparison and find out the pros and cons of using these two programs.